-- E) A breast plate maycan be used. - F) Ear hoods are permitted for all Events and may also provide noise reduction.
+- e) A breast plate can be used.

+- f) Ear hoods are permitted for all Events and may also provide noise reduction.
 However, ear hoods must allow for ears to move freely and must not cover the Horse's eyes and ear plugs are not permitted (with the exception of prize giving ceremonies).
 The ear hoods should be discreet in colour and design.
 Ear hoods may not be attached to the noseband.

+- g) Nose nets are allowed.